MicrosoftDocs/windows-dev-docs/hub/powertoys/image-resizer.md

 - **Fit:** Fits the entire image into the specified size.
 Scales the image proportionally.
 Does not crop the image.
 - **Stretch:** Fills the entire specified size with the image.
 Stretches the image disproportionally as needed.
 Does not crop the image.

-> [!NOTE]
+> ![TIP]
-> If **Ignore the orientation of pictures** is checked, the width and height of the specified size _may_ be swapped to match the orientation (portrait/landscape) of the current image.
-In other words: If checked, the **smallest** number (in width/height) in the settings will be applied to the **smallest** dimension of the picture.
-Regardless if this is declared as width or height.
-The idea is that different photos with different orientations will still be the same size.

-### Auto width/height

-You can leave the width or height empty.
-This will honor the specified dimension and "lock" the other dimension to a value proportional to the original image aspect ratio.
+> You can leave the width or height empty.
+The other dimension will be calculated to a value proportional to the original image aspect ratio.

 ### Fallback encoding